linuxprogramking/LinuxToolkit/README.md

 running 'sudo su' prior to the first executable.

-After, you can run the script using './LinuxDetection.sh' (please ensure you have navigated into 'LinuxToolKit' folder before hand.
+After, you can run the script using './LinuxDetection.sh' (please ensure you have navigated into the correct folder before hand.

 Any advice/suggestions(/job oppotunities!) can be relayed to my email, I can be contacted on linuxprogramking@outlook.com